Hostile architecture: Camping deterrents

 In Seattle, Washington, United States, the city government installed bicycle racks to prevent homeless people from camping.

-Since 2013, the Oregon Department of Transportation in Oregon, United States deployed large boulders at eight locations that had been the site of transient camps in Portland.
+Since 2013, the Oregon Department of Transportation in Oregon, United States, has deployed large boulders at eight locations that had been the sites of transient camps in Portland.
 These boulders were installed to deter illegal camping near the freeways.

+San Diego raced to install jagged rocks underneath freeway overpasses before a Major League Baseball game.

 Fences or grates

 Fences or grates are a common form of exclusionary design, often used to prevent access to places where there is protection from the elements, for example under stairs, bridges, or near fan systems that blow out hot air.

 In the spring of 2015, the City of Stockholm, Sweden, erected a (~22,900 USD) fence to prevent homeless people from seeking shelter under a staircase in Kungsholmen.

 Removal

 Passengers sit on the floor waiting for trains in the Moynihan Train Hall in New York City due to a lack of benches, which some critics have argued is designed to keep away the homeless.

 Sometimes exclusionary design is not about adding features, but rather about taking them away.
-Fredrik Edin, who has written a book on exclusionary design, says that removal is the most common type of exclusionary design, where, for example, benches used by the public are removed precisely because they are used by the public.
+Fredrik Edin, who has written a book on exclusionary design, says that removal is the most common form of exclusionary design, in which, for example, benches used by the public are removed precisely because the public uses them.
 One example is when representatives of the New York City Subway announced via social media in 2021 that "benches were removed from stations to prevent the homeless from sleeping on them."
 The agency later said the tweet was a mistake.
-Benches at certain locations at Stockholm Central Station were removed in 2015 in favour of chairs and benches were also removed at Luleå railway station.
+Benches at certain locations at Stockholm Central Station were removed in 2015 in favour of chairs, and benches were also removed at Luleå railway station.
 Their press officer stated that they had problems with the station being used as a warming shelter.
 Many public toilets have begun to be removed in the UK in places considered to be untidy.